DaveSamuels1998/Dave-Samuels-Blog/src/blog/2025-01-23-active-directory-domain-name-services-setup-and-account-creation-cmd-commands.md

  <br>
 <br>

-   `ipconfig/all` command gives you all the ip addresses in the network.
+   `ipconfig/all` command provides all the IP addresses in the network.

 <br>
 <br>

- If you see `DCHP Enabled. . .
-Yes`  that means computer is grabbing an ip address from Dynamic Configuration Host Protocol.
- If you see `DCHP Enabled. . .
-No` then your computer is using a static ip address.
+If you see `DHCP Enabled: Yes`,  it means the computer is obtaining an IP address from the Dynamic Host Configuration Protocol.
+If you see 'DHCP Enabled: No,' the computer is using a static IP address.

 <br>
 <br>

-What are some real world use cases for static ips?
+### What are some real-world use cases for static IPs?

 <br>
 <br>

-Answer: A real world use cases for static ips would be assigning a printer a static ip in a work place.
-Since the ip address might change in a work place it is good to have a static ip on a printer.
-If the ip address on a printer changes you cannot print to that printer anymore.
-For this reason it is good practice to give the printer a static ip address so you can print to it indefinitely.
+Answer: A real-world use case for static IPs would be assigning a printer a static IP in a workplace.
+Since IP addresses can change in a workplace, it’s beneficial to assign a static IP to the printer.
+If the printer's IP address changes, you won’t be able to print to it.
+For this reason, it’s good practice to assign a static IP address to the printer, ensuring uninterrupted printing.

 <br>
 <br>